storageos/storageos.github.io/_docs/usecases/kubernetes/postgres.md

 ## Configuration

-If you need custom startup options, you can edit the ConfigMap with your desired PostgreSQL configuration settings.
+If you need custom startup options, you can edit the ConfigMap file (15-postgresd-configmap.yaml) with your desired PostgreSQL configuration settings.